 It can be difficult to know what you can expect for your Camp Lejeune settlement, especially because no cases have been settled yet.
 Additionally, the process can be difficult: Filing documents in the correct format and meeting specific deadlines are crucial, and a lack of knowledge in these areas could prevent you from being able to file a claim altogether.

-However, our Camp Lejeune lawsuit lawyers are here to help.
+However, our Camp Lejeune lawsuit advocates are here to help.
 We are committed to our clients, and we will work to ensure you secure the most amount of financial payout for your case quickly.

 Contact us today to get started with a free case review to determine your eligibility for a Camp Lejeune case!